josephbulger/josephbulger.github.io/source/_posts/2012-8-30-practicing-the-basics.markdown

 ---
-author: jbulger
+author: joseph
-comments: true
+comments: false
 date: 2012-8-30 18:18:16
 layout: post
 slug: practicing-the-basics
 title: Practicing the Basics
 wordpress_id: 855
-categories:
+categories: [kata, programming]
-- Programming
-tags:
-- kata
 ---

 It can't be over stated how important it is for your teams to practice the basics.